score-json/json/TSF/trustable/statements/JLS-26.md

     Jonas-Kirchhoff: 1.0
 ---

-Pipeline execution results are analyzed in the fork and the original nlohmann_json repository.
+Pipeline execution results are analyzed in the fork and the original nlohmann/json repository.